I am a Licensed Marriage and Family Therapist practicing in the heart of Atwater Village, Los Angeles. (California LMFT License #97561).

 As your therapist, I create an empathic, welcoming and non-judgmental therapeutic environment to help you feel comfortable and safe in our work together.
-I am a client-centered therapist who uses a variety of therapeutic techniques from psychodynamic and psychoanalytic approaches to evidenced-based practices including mindfulness-based practices.
+I place an importance on what works for you best and I use a variety of therapeutic techniques from psychoanalytic approaches to evidenced-based practices including mindfulness-based practices.

 The integration of these therapeutic approaches will help you understand the connection between the mind and body.
 You will learn to deconstruct maladaptive ways of thinking and behaving and begin constructing adaptive ways of coping to life stressors.
 You will learn sensory-based skills that will help you become mindful and present in your moment to moment experiences.
 You will learn skills that will make you less reactive to the effects of past trauma and prevent you from regressing to old patterns of behavior and unhealthy ways of coping to stress.